AadityaH24/-Reinforment-Learning-on-Climbing-Game/README.md

 This project implements Reinforcement Learning on a getting over it clone using Unity's ml agents.
+WIP

 Link to the Unity Project this modifies: https://github.com/rossning92/getting-0ver-it
 ![Screenshot](./screenshot.jpg)